Xe/site/blog/the-cult-of-kubernetes-2019-09-07.markdown

 ## The Old State of the World

-Before I deployed my blog to Kubernetes, I used [dokku][dokku], as I had been for years.
+Before I deployed my blog to Kubernetes, I used [Dokku][dokku], as I had been for years.
 Dokku is great.
 It emulates most of the Heroku "git push; don't care" workflow, but on your own server that you can self-manage.